therightprice/SingleStoreNETConnector/src/SingleStoreConnector/docs/README.md

 };

-// open a connection asynchronously using var connection = new MySqlConnection(builder.ConnectionString);
+// open a connection asynchronously using var connection = new SingleStoreConnection(builder.ConnectionString);
 await connection.OpenAsync();

 // create a DB command and set the SQL statement with parameters